 In addition, in July 2007, we announced the initiation of a Phase II clinical trial in hospitalized patients using an i.v. formulation of peramivir to compare the efficacy and safety of i.v. peramivir to orally administered oseltamivir in patients who require hospitalization due to acute influenza.
-In October, 2008 BioCryst reported results of an exploratory Phase 2 trial of i.v. peramivir peramivir peramivir peramivir peramivir peramivir peramivir peramivir of 75 mg oral oseltamivir twice a day for five days, in subjects who required hospitalization related to influenza.
+In October, 2008 BioCryst reported results of an exploratory Phase 2 trial of i.v. peramivir in subjects hospitalized for acute serious or potentially life-threatening influenza.
 The Phase 2 trial compared the efficacy and safety of five days of therapy with either 200 mg i.v. peramivir per day, 400 mg i.v. peramivir per day or 75 mg oral oseltamivir twice a day for five days, in subjects who required hospitalization related to influenza.
 The primary objective of the study was to evaluate a novel composite endpoint, time to clinical stability, which is comprised of normalization of temperature, oxygen saturation, respiratory rate, systolic blood pressure and heart rate.
 Secondary objectives of the study included evaluation of viral shedding, mortality, clinical relapse and time to resumption of usual activities.
 In the primary efficacy population, for all groups combined, the study demonstrated a median of 25.3 hours to clinical stability, a median of 2.0 log reduction in time weighted change from baseline in viral titer, zero mortality, no clinical relapse and a median of 10.8 days of time to resumption of usual activities.
 There were no statistically significant differences in any of the efficacy endpoints between the three treatment arms.
 Peramivir was generally safe and well-tolerated at these dose levels.

 In January 2007, we announced the United States Department of Health and Human Services, HHS, had awarded us a \$102.6 million, four-year contract for the advanced development of peramivir.
 In January 2008, we announced that the development plan for peramivir had changed and that we would no longer pursue the Phase III i.m. program in peramivir for the current influenza season, but would move forward in evaluating higher doses than used in previous studies.
 Also in January, we announced that the program would cost in excess of the \$102.6 million contract and that any funding above the \$102.6 million may be the responsibility of the Company.
 Since then, HHS and BioCryst have been working in collaboration through various contract modifications to maximize resources by stopping work on some projects (e.g. the Phase III i.m. program) and capping expenditures on other projects in order to maximize remaining funds.
-HHS and BioCryst executed a contract modification that fully funds BioCryst through the completion of both the phase II studies in outpatients treated with intravenus peramivir, the phase II studies in outpatients with intravenous peramivir, and certain manufacturing and toxicology components of the program.
+HHS and BioCryst executed a contract modification that fully funds BioCryst through the completion of both the phase II studies in outpatients treated with intramuscular peramivir, the phase II study in hospitalized patients with intravenous peramivir, and certain manufacturing and toxicology components of the program.
 The modification also allows the Company and HHS to agree on additional development activities for peramivir within the confirmed \$102.6 million funding.
 All temporary restraints, effected through a stop work order, have now been removed.
-Following completion of b.
-Los parawith HHS regarding additional funding beyond the \$102.6 million for peramivir development through U.S. Licensure.
+Following completion of the phase II studies, the Company expects to continue the dialogue with HHS regarding additional funding beyond the \$102.6 million for peramivir development through U.S. licensure.
 The original contract of \$102.6 million and the four year term remain unchanged.